Captain-S0L0/serverutilities/README.md

   - (false) "throwableFireballs" : if true, fire charges can be used in the air / on blocks to spawn fireballs.
 If shift is held, vanilla function will still work.
   - (1) "throwableFireballPower" : sets the explosion power of thrown fireballs
   - (66) "voteBanPercentage" : sets the percentage required for a vote ban to pass
+  - (3) "voteBanMinimum" : sets the minimum amount of votes for a vote ban to pass

 **"Ghost" Adventure Mode Modifiers:**